- LLC v. Corporation

 Often, young entrepreneurs are full of innovative ideas and eager to get started but don’t know where to begin when it comes to creating an LLC.
 Unfortunately, many businesses never see the light of day because of this.
 As an entrepreneur looking to clear a hurdle and take the steps necessary for forming an LLC, it would be wise to simplify the process and break it down into three easy steps.
 This can reduce the chances of becoming overwhelmed and can keep entrepreneurs dedicated and focused on the task at hand – forming an LLC.

-1) Begin Preparing Information
+1) Begin Preparing Information To Form An LLC

 When developing an LLC, entrepreneurs will have to draft and file many essential documents.
 One of the most critical materials for forming an LLC is an Articles of Organization.
 Entrepreneurs can most often find a blank document, as well as other pertinent information, on their state’s Secretary of State website.
 The Articles of Organization will contain information that the state deems vital to a business, such as